uvaai/pdp/_schedules/2 Minor Computational Science/index.md

 - Asking a classmate to see his or her solution to a problem set's problem before (re-)submitting your own.

-- Decompiling, deobfuscating, or disassembling the staff's solutions to problem sets.
+- Decompiling, de-obfuscating, or disassembling the staff's solutions to problem sets.

 - Failing to cite (as with comments) the origins of code or techniques that you discover outside of the course's own lessons and integrate into your own work, even while respecting this policy's other constraints.